 Wastewater Reuse Permits

-Unfortunately, most of the municipalities have taken the position that they have a right to reuse the water they discharge from the plants without replacing that water.
-This stance directly conflicts with recent legislative efforts to protect and preserve Great Salt Lake.
-The significance of maintaining adequate water in the Lake cannot be overstated, given its essential role in supporting over 10 million migratory birds and its importance to the local ecology and economy.
+Some of these municipalities have taken the position that they have a right to reuse their wastewater discharge without replacing those inflows.
+This stance directly conflicts with recent legislative efforts to preserve and restore Great Salt Lake.

-In response to this situation, we have begun challenging these applications because they lack a replacement plan.
-To date, we have filed protests on reuse applications totaling more than 150,000 acre-feet.
-As part of this ongoing work, we have submitted numerous protests to the State Engineer, [Click here] to see an example.
+In response, we are challenging applications that lack a sufficient replacement plan.
+To date, we have filed protests on reuse applications totaling more than 150,000 acre-feet of water.
+Click here to read our protest.

 These protests demonstrate our alignment with the Utah State Engineer's interpretation of the statute as requiring a water replacement plan for all applications.
 This interpretation is consistent with ongoing legislative efforts to protect Great Salt Lake and the substantial investments made by the state to address declining water levels.